gauravgrover95/woocommerce-smartsheets/README.md

 and its done...  :)

-## Lets take a Demo (Coming Soon) ##
+## Lets take a Demo ##
-Here i am leaving some screenshots to guide you through the demo.
+Here i am leaving some screenshots to guide you through the demo for the usage of the add-n.

 For Screenshots click [here](http://imgur.com/a/mWfSm)